 Sauces and Fillings

-I always make my own red sauce or sugo recipe (our favorite spaghetti sauce) and I use it for many other recipes instead buying the pre made jared variety.
+I always make my own red sauce or sugo recipe (our favorite spaghetti sauce) and I use it for many other recipes instead of buying the pre-made jarred variety.

 Authentic Italian Amatriciana Sauce (try this red sauce with bacon!)